Exclusive: Space firm founded by billionaire Paul Allen closing operations - sources

 SPACE DREAMS

-Allen, who also owned the National Football League's Seattle Seahawks and the National Basketball Association's Portland Trailblazers, had said he long harbored space fantasies.
+Allen, who also owned the National Football League's Seattle Seahawks and the National Basketball Association's Portland Trailblazers, had said he long harboured space fantasies.

 "I dreamed of becoming an astronaut," he said at the company's launch in 2011.
 Poor eyesight ruined his dreams of becoming a pilot, but he said his ambitions for space travel never died. https://tinyurl.com/y6qp8bch